 - Is it painful?

-- Any history of illness present or past?
+- Is there any history of illness, present or past?

 - This should be accurately defined anatomically.
 It may be easy to define (as with lumps in the breast, thyroid or parotid) or more difficult (as, for example, with abdominal masses).

 - Where it is difficult to ascribe an anatomical origin, other features should then be described.

 - This should be measured and recorded, with a diagram showing dimensions, position and shape.